AVerteC/c-asgn0/README_asgn4.md

   continue_connection() and continue_request() do not add or remove the request_node from queues.
 This behavior is in the worker() function, making it easier to prevent double free errors.
 Additionally, the queue mutex and the processing flag on the resource queue prevent workers from working on more than one request from the same resource queue at the same time.

-  **Dispatcher specific behavior**
+### Dispatcher_Thread

   The dispatcher behavior is part of main() and runs indefinitely.
 It accepts incoming connections and creates socket descriptors for them, storing them in a request_node.
 First it gets the queue mutex, then adds a resource queue if there is no existing resource queue for the resource in the request.
 Then it adds a request_node to the tail of the proper resource queue.
 The dispatcher is allowed to add new request nodes to the end any resource queue regardless of the processing status flag.

-<p align="right">(<a href="#top">back to top</a>)</p>

-### Dispatcher_Thread

-  The dispatcher behavior is part of main() and runs indefinitely.
-It accepts incoming connections and creates socket descriptors for them, adding a node containing the socket descriptor to the work queue.
-Then it signals the work queue conditional variable to let worker threads know that they can consume nodes from the work queue.
-This is to signal the worker threads to continue consuming nodes if the work queue was previously empty.

 <p align="right">(<a href="#top">back to top</a>)</p>